History, University of Warwick

 Thesis title:

-'True Crime in the Archives: The Archival Construction of the Eighteenth-Century Old Bailey and the Emotions of Sensationalism', in Emotions and Archives volume for Bloomsbury's History of Emotions series (forthcoming 2024)
+'True Crime in the Archives: The Eighteenth-Century Old Bailey and the Emotions of Sensationalism', in Archives and Emotions: An International Dialogue—Past, Present, Future for Bloomsbury Academic's History of Emotions series (forthcoming December 2024)

 Blog Posts

-'Room for the Cobler of Gloucester and His Wife', in 'Key Texts' for the King's College London Centre for Early Modern Studies 'Key' blog series (August 2023)
+'Room for the Cobler of Gloucester and His Wife', in 'Key Texts', King's College London Centre for Early Modern Studies 'Key' blog series (August 2023)

 Book Reviews

-'Pravdica on Schwartz, Unmoored: The Search for Sincerity in Colonial America', for the H-Net Humanities and Social Sciences Online network H-Early-America (forthcoming October 2023)
+'Pravdica on Schwartz, Unmoored: The Search for Sincerity in Colonial America', for the H-Net Humanities and Social Sciences Online network H-Early-America (December 2023)

 Reports